Wealth infrastructure for autonomous agents · Powered by Uniswap

 Integrate vault infrastructure via a standardized, composable API.

-ERC-4626 vaults, ERC-8004 identity hooks, and x402 payment gates are all open standards.
-Gotts adds production-grade agent execution, custody, and reputation on top — available as composable primitives.
+ERC-4626 vaults, ERC-8004 identity hooks, and x402 payment gates are open standards.
+Gotts layers agent execution, custody, and reputation on top.
+All composable.

 ERC-4626 vaults — fully composable with the entire DeFi stack; no proprietary interfaces or custom integration work